 In 1965 Hornsby was the first district club in the Sydney Rugby competition to form a Colt’s (under 20s) team.
 This year also saw the great All Black and Waikato player Don “The Boot” Clarke tour Australia.
 While here he agreed to play for Hornsby whose jersey was inspired by the Waikato province team colours of Red, Black and Gold.

 Around 1000 people came to watch him play against Mosman at Waitara Oval on Saturday 11th July.
 Clarke was a prolific goal kicker for the All Blacks and led Hornsby to a win by scoring a try and kicking two penalties and three conversions.
-There were some restrictions place upon from where he could attempt goal kicks.
-Apparrently one successful attempt was from beyond halfway and landed in the tennis courts at the southern end of the ground.
+There were some restrictions placed upon from where he could attempt goal kicks.
+Apparently one successful attempt was from beyond halfway and landed in the tennis courts which were then at the southern end of the ground.

-In 1969 Skippy the famous bush kangaroo visited Waitara Oval for the filming of television show’s 88th episode.
-Many Hornsby players featured in the episode as it revolved around an attempted match fixing ring and featured quite a bit of on field footage.
+In 1969 Skippy the famous bush kangaroo visited Waitara Oval for the filming of the television show’s 88th episode.
+Many Hornsby players featured in the episode as it revolved around a match fixing ring and featured quite a bit of on field footage.
 The late John Meillon featured in this episode as a St Johns Ambulance officer.

 Away from the on field activities, Hornsby had been trying to establish a Licenced club and were successful in purchasing a block of land near Waitara station (current site of Asquith Leagues Club) for £10,000.
 The block was sold in the early 1970’s for $130,000 enabling the club to purchase a building and establish a licensed club in Pound Rd.
 The club commenced trading in 1978.
 Unfortunately the licensed club did not survive the high interest rates of the early 1990’s and was eventually sold.